Support

 It is important to note that the algorithm does not hide any candidates and does not make decisions on behalf of the company.
 All those who applied will be visible to the company, the algorithm only provides the sorted list, complete with all applications, in which the company can analyse profiles and identify the candidates it wishes to interview.

-The Hosting company directly contacts the chosen candidates to schedule interviews.
+The Hosting company directly contacts the selected candidates to schedule interviews.
 During this, you will have the opportunity to explore the internship opportunity in detail and discuss all relevant aspects with the candidate.

 4.3 How can I access the matchmaking platform?